django-salesforce/django-salesforce/README.rst

 Python 3.7 to 3.12, Django 2.0 to 5.0.
 (Tested also with Python 3.13 alpha 2)

-Use with Django 5.0 or 4.2(LTS) currently requires an enteprise license key DJSF_LICENSE_KEY available to sponsors, unless you accept the AGPL license and install our otherwise identical package "django-salesforce-agpl" instead.
+Use with Django 5.0 or 4.2(LTS) currently requires an enteprise license key DJSF_LICENSE_KEY until August 2024 unless you accept the AGPL license and install our otherwise identical package "django-salesforce-agpl" instead.
+The license keys are available to sponsors.
+Both versions will be unlocked automatically in Django-salesforce 5.1 when a key will be required for Django 5.1.
+Use with pre-release Django versions is free.

 Quick Start